Duma, Nablus

-Duma (دوما, also spelled as Douma) is Palestinian town in the Nablus Governorate in the northern West Bank, located 25 kilometers southeast of Nablus.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 2,220 inhabitants in mid-year 2006.
+Duma (دوما, also spelled as Douma) is a Palestinian town in the Nablus Governorate in the northern West Bank, located 25 kilometers southeast of Nablus.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 2,674 inhabitants in 2017.
 Duma's total land area consists of 17,351 dunams, about 200 of which are designated as built-up area.